Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - DeepSeek V4 becomes a first-class provider path.
 If you are testing

-deepseek-v4-proordeepseek-v4-flash, Pi can now treat DeepSeek like a configured provider instead of a custom OpenAI-compatible workaround. - Provider failures become tunable.
-Timeout and retry controls belong in settings, not in scattered shell wrappers.
-This is especially important for local models, cloud models under load, and long-context requests.
+deepseek-v4-proordeepseek-v4-flash, Pi now treats DeepSeek like a configured provider instead of a custom OpenAI-compatible workaround. - Provider failures become tunable.
+Timeout and retry controls belong in settings, not in scattered shell wrappers — especially for local models, cloud models under load, and long-context requests.

 - Model selection becomes less fragile.
 Searchable

-/login, provider labels, and refreshed model defaults reduce the operational friction that usually makes multi-provider agents annoying. - Terminal behavior becomes more conservative.
-Progress reporting is now opt-in, which is the correct default for terminals, multiplexers, remote shells, and recorded sessions.
+/login, provider labels, and refreshed model defaults sand down the operational friction that usually makes multi-provider agents a chore. - Terminal behavior becomes more conservative.
+Progress reporting is now opt-in — the correct default for terminals, multiplexers, remote shells, and recorded sessions.

-The theme is consistent: Pi is adding control surfaces, not hidden automation.
-That is exactly what a serious coding-agent runtime should do.
+The through-line is hard to miss: Pi keeps adding control surfaces, not hidden automation.
+Which is exactly what you want from a runtime that touches your codebase.

 The Origin: Frustration as a Design Principle